EXPEL BLOG

 So here’s our answer to this question.

-In this blog post, we’ll share Expel’s two-step remediation process, provide insight into our automated remediation offerings, and give you a glimpse of what’s ahead on our roadmap.
+In this blog post, we’ll share Expel’s two-step automated security remediation process, provide insight into our automated security remediation offerings, and give you a glimpse of what’s ahead on our roadmap.

 If we identify an incident, there are two sets of actions we’ll take – while keeping you in the loop throughout the process.

-If these automated remediation actions make sense, we quickly take first steps to contain infected hosts.
+If these automated security remediation actions make sense, we quickly take first steps to contain infected hosts.
+This approach aligns with NIST incident response guidelines for rapid threat containment.

 In the image below, you’ll see an example of what this looks like in the Expel Workbench.